-Potential Impact Critical Habitat/ PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impacts Drill cuttings discharged during drilling of the wells will be suspended in the water column and will then settle across the seabed in the vicinity of the wellheads.
+No. Potential Impact Critical Habitat/ PBF Management and Mitigation Measures in Addition to those Presented in the ESIA Residual Impacts Drill cuttings discharged during drilling of the wells will be suspended in the water column and will then settle across the seabed in the vicinity of the wellheads.
 Seabed habitats in the footprint of deposition may be affected by smothering; changes to sediment composition; and the presence of harmful substances such as trace metals in the drilling fluids.
-Taking into account the mitigation listed in Section 8.33 of the ESIA, all residual impacts on seabed habitats and communities are considered Not Significant, due to the long term presence of the facilities and the highly localised nature of the impact.
-The total area of drill cutting deposition (>1cm thick) predicted around the Ana well is 7,800 m2, of which 5,380 m2 is predicted to experience drill cutting deposition of greater than 5 cm thickness.
-The total area of drill cutting deposition (>1cm thick) predicted around the Doina well is 5,756 m2, of which 94 m2 is predicted to experience drill cutting deposition of greater than 5 cm thickness.
+Taking into account the mitigation listed in Section 8.33 of the ESIA, all residual impacts on seabed habitats and communities are considered Not Significant, due to the long term presence of the facilities and the highly localized nature of the impact.
+The total area of drill cutting deposition (>1cm thick) predicted around the Ana well is 7,800 m2, of which 5,380 m2 is predicted to experience drill cutting deposition (>1cm thick) predicted around the Ana well is 7,800 m2, of which 5,380 m2 is predicted to experience drill cutting deposition (>1cm thick) predicted around the Doina well is 5,756 m2, of which 94 m2 is predicted to experience drill cutting deposition of greater than 5 cm thickness.
 The furthest distance that drill cuttings are predicted to extend from either well is 208 m.
-For both wells, the only habitat type affected will be 'Pontic deep circalittoral muds with Modiolula phaseolina ' (EUNIS classification A5.379).
+For both wells, the only habitat type affected will be 'Pontic deep circalittoral muds with Modiolula phaseolina' (EUNIS classification A5.379).
 This habitat type has not been identified as Critical Habitat or as a Priority Biodiversity Feature.
-Similar habitat is distributed across the wider area, and the habitat lost will represent only a small proportion of the available habitat.
+Similar habitat is distributed across the wider area, and the habital lost will represent only a small proportion of the available habitat.
 It is anticipated that drilling muds will have a smaller particle size than the receiving environment, and it may be the case that the composition of the sediment remains altered after cessation of operations.
-This will also cause the faunal community composition to remain altered, with a shift in community structure.
-The new community type may remain for several years, and may never return to re-drillings deposition conditions.
-Thus, where sediment conditions change significantly and permanently, recovery to an original biological community Impacts limited to habitats that are not Critical Habitat or Priority Biodiversity Features
+This will also cause the faunal community type may remain for several years, and may never return to re-drillings deposition conditions.
+Thus, where sediment conditions change significantly and permanently, recovery to an original biological community may not b Impacts limited to habitats that are not Critical Habitat or Priority Biodiversity Features functions the community provides.